tobias-klingel/Security-hardening/Hardening_Ubuntu_with_Lynis-ChatGPT-and-Ansible/Readme.md

 In an era of escalating cyber threats, enhancing server security is vital.
 This article showcases an innovative approach for hardening your Ubuntu server, using the combined powers of Lynis, ChatGPT-4, and Ansible.

-Through a step-by-step process, you'll learn how to perform a Lynis security audit, utilize ChatGPT-4 to translate the audit findings into Ansible playbooks, apply these playbooks to enhance security, and validate the hardening by re-running Lynis.
+Through a step-by-step process, you'll learn how to perform a Lynis security audit, utilise ChatGPT-4 to translate the audit findings into Ansible playbooks, apply these playbooks to enhance security, and validate the hardening by re-running Lynis.
 You'll also witness the tangible improvement in the server's security posture by comparing the pre and post-hardening Lynis scores.

 Join me as I delve into this unique fusion of AI, robust security auditing, and efficient configuration management to elevate your server's security.